dallasmcgroarty/smartBrainAPI/README.md

 Serves as the server for the Face Recognition App.

-The server communicates with the front-end and PostgreSQL back-end.
+The server communicates with the front-end and PostgreSQL database.

 Server is deployed on heroku.